WDD 131: Dynamic Web Fundamentals

 Screenshot example of Place page in a wider view

-You can create your own, free wireframe designs using the online application jGraph-Diagrams.net or you can install on your own system from JGraph.
-There are many other viable choices including Moqups.
+You can create your own free wireframe designs using the online application jGraph-Diagrams.net, or you can download and install the JGraph program on your computer.
+There are many other viable wireframe design applications, including Moqups.
 Note that you will need to create your own wireframe designs later in the course.

 Instructions